e99h2121/gitbook-gooddesign/README.md

 "Good Design"
 =======

-In fact, this document is not only about the Design, but also focusing that several kind of the themes of the recent news.
+This document is not only about the Design, but also focusing that several kind of the themes of the recent news.

 The original question for me was "What is good design?" as a non-designer's viewpoint.
 But in fact this includes Security, Writings, and AI... and so on.

 So, this is the summary of my question among recent article from each news.

 Many design guides explain the theory, or pattern.
 But they don't explain the reason why it is needed in the design.